therearedoors/tdd-cohort-manager-challenge/README.md

 - Remove a Cohort by cohort name
 - Add student to a specific cohort
 - Remove student from a specific cohort
-- Throw exceptions if student or cohort not found
+- Return errors if student or cohort not found

 A cohort should have a list of students.
 Each student should have a studentID, first name, last name, github username, email.
 ```